Musical Gallaghers

 Rory (The Revs)

-The Revs are an indie rock band based in Kilcar, Donegal, Ireland.
-The band consists of three childhood friends: Rory Gallagher (named after blues guitarist Rory Gallagher) on bass guitar and vocals, John McIntyre (guitar, vocals) and Michael O'Donnell (drums, percussion).
+The Revs were an indie rock band based in Kilcar, Donegal, Ireland.
+The band consisted of three childhood friends: Rory Gallagher (named after blues guitarist Rory Gallagher) on bass guitar and vocals, John McIntyre (guitar, vocals) and Michael O'Donnell (drums, percussion).
 They formed on the eve of the millennium with an aim to change the face of Irish music.

 Brendan